supabase/pg_net/README.md

     params jsonb default '{}'::jsonb,
     -- key/values to be included in request headers headers jsonb default '{}'::jsonb,
-    -- WARNING: this is currently ignored, so there is no timeout -- the maximum number of milliseconds the request may take before being cancelled timeout_milliseconds int default 1000
+    -- the maximum number of milliseconds the request may take before being cancelled timeout_milliseconds int default 1000
 )